michaelpq/michaelpq.github.io/manuals/arch-linux/packaging/pacman/index.markdown

 - dependency
 - search
 ---
 Here are a list of useful commands to be used with pacman.
 It may require some specific settings if your environment is behind a proxy, so you should have a look [here](/manuals/arch-linux/proxy-settings/).

 Update and install the list of package.

     pacman -Suy

-Perform a full upgrade, is necessary if some libraries are missing to recompile systemt properly.
+Perform a full upgrade, is necessary if some libraries are missing to recompile system properly.

     pacman -Syyu